 But only in recent years and months it has significantly entered in policy analysis and discussion, possibly under the pressure of the concomitant climate and geopolitical crisis.
-A couple of recent examples:
+A few recent examples:

 - ten measures to cut oil use have been presented by IEA at a conference on 18th March 2022 and nine of them were sufficiency measures, only one based on technical improvements.
 IEA Director Fathi Birol, stated during the conference that the ten measures "are based on analysis of previous real experiences in case of energy shocks, pollution episodes,... they are proven".
-The analysis of the agency concludes for a potential to reduce oil use of advanced economies by 6% in 4 months. - EU Commission Vice-President Frans Timmermans at a conference organized by the Swedish representation of the European Commission and We Don't Have Time2 " on 1st of April 2022 in front of hundreds of youths has expressed a series of ideas connected with the concept of sufficiency: "Just changing a bit our lifestyle can have an enormous effect on climate protection", "use more often bikes and public transport", "we should act for redistribution of the means", "less flights and more trains".
+The analysis of the agency concludes for a potential to reduce oil use of advanced economies by 6% in 4 months. - EU Commission Vice-President Frans Timmermans at a conference organized by the Swedish representation of the European Commission and We Don't Have Time2 on 1st of April 2022 in front of hundreds of youths has expressed a series of ideas connected with the concept of sufficiency: "Just changing a bit our lifestyle can have an enormous effect on climate protection", "use more often bikes and public transport", "we should act for redistribution of the means", "less flights and more trains". - In July 2023, The Minister for Transport of the Land Brandenburg (surrounding the State-City Berlin) announced a new mobility plan with the objective that "In the near future 65% of travels should be done by public transport, bike or on foot".
+And: "The existing state roads will only be maintained.
+No new ones will be built.
+In their place, normal cycle paths and super cycle routes even off the roads' Second: 'Every suburb in